5. Adding XY Facial Movement

 Select the deformer and choose the [Angle Y] parameter to insert three points.

-The movement is similar to the X, deforming the deformer while keeping the perspective in mind, so that the back is narrower and the front is wider.
+The movement is similar to the X direction, deforming the deformer while keeping the perspective in mind, so that the back is narrower and the front is wider.

 Also, in the case of Y, it is best to let the deformation be such that the back side narrows a little.

-Let's make the other parts move in the same way.
+Let’s add movements for the other parts in the same way.

 The deformation of each of [Angle X] and [Angle Y] has been completed, but the diagonal movement has not yet been completed, so the image will remain facing sideways even if you try to make it face diagonally.